How Australian camping booking systems work: A state-by-state guide

 South Australia: Smaller parks, still competitive

-South Australia's national parks are managed through parks.sa.gov.au, with some campgrounds also bookable through local tourist offices.
+South Australia's national parks are managed by NPWS South Australia, with bookings handled through the government-run "Book and Pay" system at bookings.parks.sa.gov.au.
+The booking window is up to 12 months in advance.
 The system is less complex than the eastern states, but don't assume that means availability is easy.

 Harvey's Return at Flinders Chase National Park on Kangaroo Island has just 8 sites.
 During school holidays and summer, those 8 sites are gone fast.
 The campground was originally a supply landing for Cape Borda Lightstation, and it's still only accessible by dirt road on the western tip of the island.